TaskForceDingo/Mission-Framework/README.md

 > The AN/PRC-77 and SEM 70 radios are not included in the channel assignment/radio programming scripts as they do not have channels that can be assigned the same way as the other radios.

 > **WARNING**
-> Attempting to program a radio to a channel outside it's frequency range will cause errors and may prevent the radio from functioning properly.
+> Attempting to program a radio to a frequency outside it's frequency range will cause errors and may prevent the radio from functioning properly.

 </details>